trstringer/vscode-tips/debugging.md

 - **Disable Breakpoint** - in the debug workbench, uncheck the desired breakpoint to disable
 - **Enable Breakpoint** - in the debug workbench, check the desired breakpoint to enable
 - **Remove Breakpoint** - in the debug workbench, hit the `X` next to the breakpoint to remove it

+#### Debug console

+The debug console is a common way to interact with the current state of the application during typical debugging scenarios.

+Open the console: `>Debug: Open Console`